Rural Exchange

 Stage 3: Fieldwork

-The fieldwork is being led by UHI Perth, with Impact Hub Inverness, Science Ceilidh and SRUC.
-We will collect data through six linked work packages to develop an...[more]
+The Stage 3 fieldwork is being led by UHI Perth, with Impact Hub Inverness, Science Ceilidh and Scotland's Rural College.
+We will collect data through six linked work packages...[more]

 img